 Use questions that help the kids think about discover what the different colors and patterns represent as you sing through the song half a dozen times or so.
 Then, you can extend the activity by telling them to SKIP certain colors or ONLY SING a specific color of words.

 For even more ideas on how to use a bar chart in Primary, head over to see our Seek the Lord Early Bar Chart lesson plan!

 An Angel Came to Joseph Smith Melody Chart Printables for the 1st and 4th verse!

 Below, you’ll find 2 options of printable PDF files of our An Angel Came to Joseph Smith Melody Chart.
 You can pick either the 1st or 4th verse.
 Of course, you could do both, but I recommend picking a specific verse to do this lesson plan with. 🙂

 The 4th verse printable includes the key to the colors to help you as a leader guide the discussion.

-Pop over to see how we are incorporating senses and nature into teaching An Angel Came to Joseph Smith Scripture Connection singing time idea.
+Pop over to see how we are incorporating the words of the prophet in this An Angel Came to Joseph Smith Scripture Connection singing time idea.

 What other fun ways could you extend this An Angel Came to Joseph Smith Melody Chart lesson plan?